 Babies with the flu also may suddenly seem fussy or just "not look right."

 What Causes the Flu?

 The flu gets its name from the virus that causes it — the influenza virus.
 It spreads when people cough or sneeze out droplets that are infected with the virus and other people breathe them in.
-The droplets also can land on things like doorknobs or shopping carts, infecting people who touch these things.
+The droplets also can land on things like doorknobs or shopping carts, infecting people who touch them.

 Is the Flu Contagious?

-Yes, the flu is very contagious.
+The flu is very contagious.
 People can spread it from a day before they feel sick until their symptoms are gone.
 This is about 1 week for adults, but it can be longer for young kids.